virantha/pelican-svbhack/README.md

 - `SCROLL_TO_CONTENT` If this is set to `True`, when the content is below the sidebar (for example, on mobile), the page will be scrolled down to the content when it loads.
 An exception is made for the home page.

+- `BLOG_URL` Set this if your main blog page is different from the landing page.
+If this is set, a new menu item called "Blog" will be added to the top menu.

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`

 ## MODIFICATIONS